-30.19 Edge to Edge Contact
+30.21 Edge-to-Edge Contact

-Edge to edge contact can be important in some simulations.
-For example, if a fan blade breaks away from the hub in a jet turbine contact with the trailing blade will likely be along the edges of the blades.
-Edge to edge contact requires a special treatment since the nodal points do not make contact with the master segment which is the basis of the conventional contact treatments.
-Currently all automatic type contact possess edge-to-edge capabilities and therefore contact type 22 is only useful with those contact that do not possess this capability.
-All contact using the segment-based formulation have edge to edge capabilities.
+Edge-to-edge contact can be important in some simulations.
+For example, if a fan blade breaks away from the hub in a jet turbine, contact with the trailing blade will likely be along the edges of the blades.
+Edge-to-edge contact requires special treatment since the nodal points do not make contact with the reference segment, which is the basis of conventional contact treatments.
+Currently, only CONTACT_AUTOMATIC_GENERAL, CONTACT_SINGLE_EDGE, all contacts using the segment-to-segment (SOFT = 2) formulation with certain values of DEPTH, and all automatic Mortar contacts possess edge-to-edge capabilities.